noahgreupner/MigrationMonitoring/README.md

 - the geocoded migration data ('SudMig_Monthly_IDPs_Displacement.zip') which was joined with the geodata by using the state of displacement of IDPs (.shp) <br>
 - the geocoded migration data ('SudMig_Monthly_IDPs_Origin.zip') which was joined with the geodata by using the state of origin of IDPs (.shp) <br>

-The 'Metadata' folder will be filled with metadata information in early January.
+The 'Metadata' folder will be filled with metadata information in January 2024.